 If you really want to build a full, awe-inspiring back that gets attraction from any angle, you will want to incorporate the Yates Row into your next workout.

-If you need catching up in the bodybuilding world, read our article on the best bodybuilding books you can buy.
+If you need catching up in the bodybuilding world, read my article on the best bodybuilding books you can buy.

 The Problem With Standing Barbell Rows